 Pelvic inflammatory disease, or PID, is a medical condition in the reproductive system of women.
 It starts when germs enter the uterus and move to the ovaries, fallopian tubes, or other reproductive system parts.
 Most of the time, PID is caused by an STI, like gonorrhea or chlamydia.
 Along with pelvic pain, women may also have other symptoms, such as vaginal discharge and blood that isn’t normal.

 Endometriosis develops when tissue that resembles the endometrium, or tissue that lines the lining of the uterus, grows outside the womb.
-Endometriosis can make some women's pelvic pain last for a long time.
-When a person gets their period, hormones change the tissue outside of the uterus.
-It can lead to bleeding and swelling in the hip.
+This can cause some women’s pelvic pain to last for a long time.
+When a person gets their period, hormones change the tissue outside the uterus.
+This can lead to bleeding and swelling in the hip.

 I, Dr Pankhuri Gautam, am an expert in endometriosis and can help with pain through modern treatments like hormone therapy and laparoscopic surgery.